 The Gordon Setter dog has a coat of medium length with significant feathering around the ears, undercarriage, legs and tail.

-you can see, no deep probing - is done as part of his regular grooming routine along with trimming of excess hair.
+Also, as with most long-eared dogs, the ears will be healthier if careful cleaning of the outer ear - the part you can see, no deep probing - is done as part of his regular grooming routine along with trimming of excess hair.

 Gordon Setters have a lifespan of up to fourteen years if they are fed a nutritious diet and receive good care.